jmathai/elodie/Readme.md

 #### How folder customization works

-You can construct your folder structure using a combination of the location and dates.
+You can construct your folder structure using a combination of the location, dates and camera make/model.
 Under the `Directory` section of your `config.ini` file you can define placeholder names and assign each a value.
 For example, `date=%Y-%m` would create a date placeholder with a value of YYYY-MM which would be filled in with the date from the EXIF on the photo.

 The placeholders can be used to define the folder structure you'd like to create.
-The example above happens to be the default structure and would look like `2015-07-Jul/Mountain View`.
+The default structure would look like `2015-07-Jul/Mountain View`.

+I have some date placeholders you can customize.
+You can use any of [the standard Python time directives](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior) to customize the date format to your liking.

+* `%day` the day the photo was taken.
+* `%month` the month the photo was taken.
+* `%year` the year the photo was taken.

+I have camera make and model placeholders which can be used to include the camera make and model into the folder path.

+* `%camera_make` the make of the camera which took the photo.
+* `%camera_model` the model of the camera which took the photo.

-I have a few built-in location placeholders you can use.
+I also have a few built-in location placeholders you can use.
 Use this to construct the `%location` you use in `full_path`.

 * `%city` the name of the city the photo was taken.
 Requires geolocation data in EXIF.
 * `%state` the name of the state the photo was taken.
 Requires geolocation data in EXIF.
 * `%country` the name of the country the photo was taken.
 Requires geolocation data in EXIF.

-I also have some date placeholders you can customize.
-You can use any of [the standard Python time directives](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior) to customize the date format to your liking.

-* `%day` the day the photo was taken.
-* `%month` the month the photo was taken.
-* `%year` the year the photo was taken.

 In addition to my built-in and date placeholders you can combine them into a single folder name using my complex placeholders.